steelbrain/linter/docs/types/indie-linter-v2.md

 ## Types

-There are two different types in the Indie Linter v2 API. `Indie` is the value you input to `IndieRegistry::register`, it's return value is `IndieDelegate`
+There are two different types in the Indie Linter v2 API. `Indie` is the value you input to `registerIndie` (the param of your `consumeIndie` function), it's return value is `IndieDelegate`

 ### Indie